Tony Juniper: Parrot conservation

-Juniper is a recognised authority on parrots, having worked at BirdLife International on efforts to conserve rare species of these birds.
-He was for example involved in efforts to save the Spix's macaw, one of the most endangered birds in the world.
-In his book Spix's Macaw: The Race to Save the World's Rarest Bird he criticised private holders of birds such as Antonio de Dios's Birds International, arguing that the Spix's macaws should be returned to their native country, Brazil, for captive breeding and reintroduction to their natural habitat, which is still in decline.
-Juniper has alleged that the 2011 film Rio is based on his book.
-His book Parrots of the World (co-authored with Mike Parr) was awarded Reference Book of the Year by the UK Library Association in 1999.
+Juniper was a member of the World Parrot Trust's scientific committee between 2003–07.
+In his 2003 book Spix's Macaw he criticised private holders of birds – such as Antonio de Dios's Birds International – arguing that Spix's macaws should be returned to their native Brazil for captive breeding and reintroduction to their declining natural habitat.
+He has claimed that the 2011 film Rio is based on his 2003 book.